ChrisAmandier/digital-garden/_pages/about.md

 ## My workflow
 I could have launched this digital garden using Obsidian Publish, but that costs $8/month.
 I already pay monthly hosting fees for my website and podcast, so I wasn't exactly eager to add to that.
 Also, I wanted a more manual solution.
 Though you can apparently pick and choose which notes you want to make public, that just felt like . . . too much room for error . . . for me, since I have plenty of personal notes in my vault.

-Instead, I went with a more manual approach:
+Instead, I went with this approach (more info about the technical aspects in the next section):

 1) I made a folder in my Obsidian vault called "evergreen-to share"

 2) When I've cleaned a note up enough to feel good about sharing them, I move the markdown file there.

-3) I sort that folder by date modified, identify which notes I've modified since the last update, and then copy them into the local github folder.
+3) I sort that folder by date modified, identify which notes I've changed or added since the last update, and then copy them into the local github folder.

 4) I update the garden using the github desktop app.

 ### Technical information
 If you're considering making your own digital garden, it's very easy to do—you don't even need to know how to code.
-This digital garden was created using a template; check out this [step-by-step guide explaining how to set this up from scratch from the creator](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
+This digital garden was created using a template; check out this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
 I followed the instructions in [this YouTube video](https://www.youtube.com/watch?v=kg-9n_A4Tf0) to set it up.

 It took me under an hour and it was free.
 This is hosted on github, so I'm not even paying a hosting fee.

 Technically I paid $8 to get the domain name of chrisdigitalgarden.com.
 I didn't have to do that.
-I coulda just stayed with the netlify subdomain, but I love collecting domain names apparently.
-(Okay, that's not actually why I bought the domain.
+I coulda just stayed with the netlify subdomain, but I love collecting domain names, apparently.
+(Alright, that's not actually why I bought the domain.
 I purchased it as a hedge against link rot.
 If I ever move to a different solution for hosting this garden, I want to be able to keep the same domain name.
-That way, I can hopefully confidently link to this from my blog without worrying about creating a trail of dead links.)
+That way, I can link to this from my blog without worrying about creating a trail of dead links.
+You know, as long as I keep paying the annual subscription for the domain.)